sen-den/django-model2puml/README.rst

---add-help - to add docstrings to diagram --add-choices - to add Choices description of fields to diagram --add-legend - to include explanation of the symbols used --omit - specify apps to be omitted in diagram --include - specify apps to be included in diagram
+--add-help - to add docstrings to diagram --add-choices - to add Choices description of fields to diagram --add-legend - to include explanation of the symbols used --add-omitted-headers - for omitted foreign app a header stub should be presented --omit - specify apps to be omitted in diagram --include - specify apps to be included in diagram; other will be omitted